dinhomathias/Amc/Transition-guide-to-Version-13.0.md

 ## Python 3.5

 As Python 3.5 reaches/reached its end of life on ~2020-09-13, v13 drops support for Python 3.5.
 More precisely, some Python 3.6+-only features are introduced, making PTB incompitable with Python 3.5 as of v13.

+## `Message.default_quote`

+`Message` objects no longer have a `default_quote` attribute.
+Instead, `Message.bot.defaults.quote` is used.
+This happened in accordance with the refactoring of persistence of Bots.

 ## `@run_async`